Beginning Monday, Aug. 31, the Library facility will resume limited open hours from 9 to 11 a.m. Monday through Saturday.

 > Kansas Room, Learning Center and meeting rooms are closed

 > THE LIBRARY IS NOT ACCEPTING ANY DONATIONS OF BOOKS, MAGAZINES, MUSIC CDS OR MOVIE DVDS UNTIL FURTHER NOTICE.

+Covid-19 cases in Leavenworth County have continued to increase.
+The Library has decided to delay the next phase until cases drop for two straight weeks.
 This plan is subject to change with recommendations from local and state health officials.

 Back in the “olden days,” no one had a computer in school or at home.
 The only tablets students owned had “Big Chief” on the cover and a #2 pencil […]